carryall/go-google-scraper-challenge/README.md

 # go-google-scraper-challenge
-A project for Nimble Internal Certification on Web: Go
+A project for Nimble Go Internal Certification on Web

 ## Development